-- Neverwhere, by Neil Gaiman or Among Others, by Jo Walton or The Golem and the Jinni by Helene Wecker - "Toward a Definition of Science Fiction," by James Gunn; "The Critics and the Monsters," by Ursula K. Le Guin; "The Making of the American Fantasy Genre," by David Hartwell; selections from Philip Martin's A Guide to Fantasy Literature - "26 Monkeys, Also the Abyss," by Kij Johnson; "Professor Gottesman and the Indian Rhinoceros" by Peter S. Beagle; "Selkie Stories Are For Losers," by Sofia Samatar; "When it Ends, He Catches Her," by Eugie Foster; "The Witch of Duva," by Leigh Bardugo; "Brimstone and Marmalade," by Aaron Corwin (others, as time allows)
+- Neverwhere, by Neil Gaiman or Among Others, by Jo Walton or All The Birds in the Sky, by Charlie Jane Anders - "Toward a Definition of Science Fiction," by James Gunn; "The Critics and the Monsters," by Ursula K. Le Guin; "The Making of the American Fantasy Genre," by David Hartwell; selections from Philip Martin's A Guide to Fantasy Literature - "26 Monkeys, Also the Abyss," by Kij Johnson; "Professor Gottesman and the Indian Rhinoceros" by Peter S. Beagle; "Selkie Stories Are For Losers," by Sofia Samatar; "When it Ends, He Catches Her," by Eugie Foster; "The Witch of

+Duva," by Leigh Bardugo; "Brimstone and Marmalade," by Aaron Corwin (others, as time allows)

-Definitional Paper/Blog Post: Prompt TBA
+Blog Post: Prompt TBA